 The monastery is in a crevasse in the side of a hill and there is water flowing down from above and making a small waterfall over the building.
-There's enough water dripping to make the carpets inside wet so my socked feed got wet.
-There was no roof on the monastery, only the crevasse was covering it a little.
+There's enough water dripping to make the carpets inside wet so my socks got soaked.
+Shoes always have to be removed before going into the churches.
+There was no roof on the monastery, only the rocks above were covering it a little.

-After the monastery, we took a tuk tuk back to Lalibela and then said our good-byes and I paid him for the hike.
-Tesfa gave me a wooden cross necklace yesterday and today he gave me a white church shawl which I wore over my head during our monastery trek.
+After the monastery, we took a tuktuk taxi back to Lalibela and then said our good-byes and I paid Tesfa for the hike.
+He gave me a wooden cross necklace yesterday and today he gave me a white church shawl which I wore over my head during our monastery trek.
 He said that he paid two months rent with the money that I gave him for guiding me all day yesterday.
 I gave him 500 birr which is about 18 USD.

 For a late lunch, I went back to the Maribela Hotel restaurant and had another huge and delicious fasting meal of injera and assorted piles of vegetables.
-After those lunches, I can't eat again in the evening.
+After those huge lunches, it was impossible to eat dinner.